Turing Completeness and Sid Meier's Civilization

 The significance of this is two-fold: their Turing-completeness means that the games are quite complex, but also remarkably expressive.
 It's not just that you could write (in theory) Minecraft with the Civ API and get it to run inside Civ:VI, but also that the number of possible states these games can take is infinitely large.
 It could also provide an explaination as to why I have like 2000 hours in Civ:VI alone.
 I used to leave it running overnight!
 I swear!

 I would argue that Turing-completeness for an infinite-map, infinite-turn setup is interesting, but unrealistic.
 Yet, it is not as interesting as the undecidability of these games.
 First of all, there's lots of realistic Turing-complete games, but not many of them are undecidable.
 The only two I know of are Magic: The Gathering (formally shown in the reference), as well as Rengo Kriegspiel (a four-player, blindfolded version of Go; conjectured to be undecidable in "Games, Puzzles and Computation" by Hearn and Demaine).
-There are some synthetic, generalized games, such as Hearn and Demaine's TEAM-COMPUTATION GAME.
+There are some synthetic, generalised games, such as Hearn and Demaine's TEAM-COMPUTATION GAME.
 We'll talk about this in a bit.

 But undecidable games imply that are alternative mathematical models of computation based on games!
 And, from a more practical perspective, it links formal algorithmic analysis to videogames (not for the first time).
 For example, the effectiveness of the class of algorithms you use to solve a difficult problem is usually determined by the hardness of that problem.
 So, suppose you wanted to write an adaptive AI to play the game and challenge the player.
-You wouldn't go around trying to solve Go with a bread-first search algorithm (or, like in Civ, with a bunch of if-else statements), but you would use something heavier, like a combination of deep-neural networks and reinforcement learning!
+You wouldn't go around trying to solve Go with a breadth-first search algorithm (or, like in Civ, with a bunch of if-else statements), but you would use something heavier, like a combination of deep-neural networks and reinforcement learning!
 We'll talk about this more towards the end.
 First, some background.

 Before we go into details on how to show that Civ:BE,V, and VI are amongst the hardest games in existence, we should develop the language necessary for this.
 In particular, we will have a very nice definition of what does it mean to be "hard" from a computational perspective.
 We will also learn that computation is not limited to the silicon-based device with which you are reading this--it's far more ubiquitous than that!